snehashankar/EE232E/README.md

-# EE232E
+# Large Scale Social and Complex Networks
-This repository contains projects from Large Scale Social and Complex Networks course that I took at UCLA.
+This repository contains projects as part of EE232 course at UCLA.

 Project1 - Random Graphs and Random Walks
 Project2 - Social Network Mining